Towards a mobile quantitative phase imaging microscope with smartphone phase-detection sensors: Introduction

-A different popular strategy to obtain phase information is by placing a microlens array (MLA) above the pixels of the sensor, as in a light field microscope (LFM)~\cite{9_levoy_light_2006,10_broxton_wave_2013,11_bimber_light-field_2019,12_mignard-debise_light-field_2015} or a Shack--Hartmann wavefront sensor (SHWS)~\cite{13_platt_history_2001,14_lane_wave-front_1992,15_primot_theoretical_2003}.
+To achieve single-snapshot QPI, a widely adopted strategy involves placing a microlens array (MLA) above the sensor pixels, as in a light field microscope (LFM)~\cite{9_levoy_light_2006,10_broxton_wave_2013,11_bimber_light-field_2019,12_mignard-debise_light-field_2015} or a Shack--Hartmann wavefront sensor (SHWS)~\cite{13_platt_history_2001,14_lane_wave-front_1992,15_primot_theoretical_2003}.
 In LFM, the MLA is positioned at the image plane to capture both the spatial and angular information of light rays emerging from the sample.
 The recorded light field enables numerical reconstruction of both amplitude and phase, at the expense of spatial resolution due to the division of the sensor into sub-apertures defined by individual microlenses.
-In contrast, SHWS employs the MLA to directly sample the local wavefront slopes by measuring the displacement of focal spots formed by each microlens on the sensor.
-The local tilt information is then integrated to reconstruct the wavefront phase.
-SHWS is typically used in adaptive optics, for example, to measure ocular wavefronts in ophthalmology~\cite{16_prieto_analysis_2000,17_wei_design_2010}, to inspect lens quality~\cite{18_jeong_measurement_2005,19_abdelazeem_characterization_2023}, or to detect wavefront aberrations caused by atmospheric turbulence~\cite{20_dayton_atmospheric_1992}.
-However, it is less suited for direct imaging of complex samples, as the sensor records a map of spot displacements rather than a two-dimensional image of the sample.
+In contrast, SHWS utilizes the MLA to directly sample local wavefront slopes by measuring the displacement of focal spots formed by each microlens on the sensor.
+This local tilt information is then integrated to reconstruct the wavefront phase.
+SHWS is typically used in adaptive optics applications, for example, to measure ocular wavefronts in ophthalmology ~\cite{16_prieto_analysis_2000,17_wei_design_2010}, to inspect lens quality~\cite{18_jeong_measurement_2005,19_abdelazeem_characterization_2023}, or to detect wavefront aberrations caused by atmospheric turbulence~\cite{20_dayton_atmospheric_1992}.
+However, SHWS is less suitable for direct imaging of complex samples, as the sensor records a map of spot displacements rather than a two-dimensional image of the sample.